 Keeping or raising a dog can be a difficult task for most owners.
 In fact, many owners often struggle with the upkeep of grooming, exercising, training, and all that’ll need to go into keeping your dog companion happy.

 However, not all dog breeds need to be a handful.
 While living basics still need to be met, there are some dogs that require less time and energy to care for.
 Some breeds are more independent than others, thus requiring less attention.

 If you’re a busy person, we’ve come up with a list of the 30 most low-maintenance dog breeds.
 They’re also perfect for first-time dog owners, the elderly or for your older kids to take care of (with some parent supervision).

 What Makes a Dog “Low Maintenance?”

-A “low maintenance” dog breed can be subjective.
+The definition of a “low maintenance” dog breed will be subjective.
 Depending on the owner, everyone will have different ideas of what basic dog care is.
-However, there are a few factors that contribute to what most would agree as low maintenance.
+However, there are a few factors that most people would agree on as low maintenance.

 I want to say that it’s very rare for any dog breed to hit every single criteria.
 For example, small lap dogs tend to be hypoallergenic and need less exercise, but they can’t stand being alone.
 You’ll need to pick and choose what you want to manage.

 1. Low Shedding Dog

 One of the most time-consuming aspects of dog upkeep is the grooming.
 Specifically, dogs that shed more tend to require more time to care for.
 As such, dog breeds that rarely shed, such as hypoallergenic breeds, are top consideration.